pcafrica/advanced_programming_2023-2024/lectures/03/03-c++_classes.md

 In C++, both `class` and `struct` are used to define classes.
 The only difference between them is the default access specifier:

-- In a `class`, members are private by default, meaning they are not accessible from outside the class without explicit permission.
+- In a `class`, members are private by default.
-- In a `struct`, members are public by default, meaning they are accessible from outside the class without restrictions.
+- In a `struct`, members are public by default.

 ```cpp
 class MyClass {